Skip to content

 Training Program Elements

-Master’s-level interns and doctoral practicum trainees are expected to conduct initial intake appointments of “first-time” clients of the Center for Counseling and Personal Growth.
+Master’s-level interns are expected to conduct initial intake appointments of “first-time” clients of the Center for Counseling and Personal Growth.
 In addition to conducting intake appointments during the academic year, interns and trainees will provide individual counseling services for clients.
 Sessions generally adhere to a short-term model of mental health services; however, for a well-rounded training experience, trainees might see some clients throughout the course of the academic year.
 An orientation period at the start of the training program is geared toward preparation for this role as a counselor.

 Interns and trainees also take part in weekly group supervision.
 During group supervision, interns and trainees have the opportunity to exchange a broader range of viewpoints and receive more diverse input.
 Through a collaborative discussion about clients, group supervision offers interns and trainees a safe and supportive environment in which to ask questions, express common concerns, explore their thoughts and feelings about clients, and discuss positive and negative outcomes.